4.6 Settlement agreements and other awards

 Mercury Disability Fund

-Payments received from the Mercury Disability Fund established under the English and Wabigoon River Systems Mercury Contamination Settlement Agreement Act, 1986 are exempt as income and assets (refer to section 36(1) of this Act).
+Payments received from the Mercury Disability Fund established under the English and Wabigoon River Systems Mercury Contamination Settlement Agreement Act, 1986 are exempt as income and assets (refer to section 36(1) of the Act).

 Aboriginal Land Claim Settlement Agreements